Who This Comparison Is For

 - •Test execution with a dedicated test player

-- •BQL - a JQL-like query language purpose-built for test data
+- •BQL - a JQL-like query language for test data, with auto-complete

 - •1-click project enablement (~1 minute setup)